AmbroiseCollon/DA-iOS-Path/4. MVC/Content/part4.md

 ```

 Notre action est créée.
 La méthode `startNewGame` va être appelée à chaque fois que l'on clique sur le bouton.

+> When naming button response method I prefer to detail the event rather than the intent of the action.
+So didTapNewGameButton() says what happend. startNewGame method would not nesesaerally happen only on the press of a button and should therefor not be the button action.

 #### Implémenter startNewGame
 Il ne nous reste plus qu'à implémenter notre méthode `startNewGame`.
 Réfléchissons un peu à ce qu'elle fait.
 Elle lance une nouvelle partie donc :